Full Membership is reserved for individuals with formal defined qualifications in the field of architecture. It includes

 A Member or Fellow may become a Life Member or Life Fellow after 40 years of continuous membership with the RAIC (or reach 75 years of age and have completed 10 years of membership), or at the discretion of the Board of Directors.
 A Life Member is not required to pay annual membership dues.
-Life Members shall retain all their rights and privileges except a Life Member cannot be eligible for election to office.
+Life Members shall retain all their rights and privileges.

 A copy of your RAIC certificate or your provincial association certificate is required or if this is not available a letter attesting to membership continuously for 40 years will be considered.

 Life Members or Life Fellows can be members of the RAIC free of charge.

 Affiliate membership is available for those who are involved in the design and construction industry and who are associated with the architectural profession.
 They may be persons, corporations, organizations or other entities.

 Affiliates in good standing may indicate that they are Affiliates of RAIC but they cannot use the abbreviation RAIC.